neuschaefer/reform-handbook/src/source/development.rst

 Linux (or another operating system) runs on the four Cortex-A53 cores.
 Cortex-A53 is a power efficient in-order core.
 This makes it less performant but also immune to certain security weaknesses of out-of-order processors, for example Meltdown. [#]_

 Optimizing your program to make use of multiple cores versus relying on single-core performance will pay off on MNT Reform.
 Also, make use of SIMD (NEON) optimizations.
 Try to keep memory usage and UI effects minimal.
-If your application runs well on MNT Reform, it will run well on a broad range of older PC hardware, but also on single board computers such as the Rasperry Pi.
+If your application runs well on MNT Reform, it will run well on a broad range of older PC hardware, but also on single board computers such as the Raspberry Pi.

 .. [#] See `<https://meltdownattack.com>`_